 9: So Good They Can’t Ignore You

-This book is also written by Cal Newport and every college student should read who can’t find their passion.
+This book is also written by Cal Newport and every college student should read who is finding their passion.

 Before reading this book, I was in believing that if you are doing something that you are really passionate about you will live happily.
 But this book proved me wrong.
-I wish if I could read it before my college.
+I wish I would have read it before my college.

 According to the book, Every person chases their passion and wants to do what they are passionate about but the sad truth is you can't get happiness and the life you dream with having a passion only.